 Students should become acquainted with the Campus Security Officer.
-He/she works closely with the Office of Student Affairs and is available to assist students.
-Occasionally students will have traffic or conduct problems and be in discussion with the Campus Security Officer or his/her student assistants.
+Security works closely with the Office of Student Affairs and is available to assist students.
+Occasionally students will have traffic or conduct problems and be in discussion with the Campus Security Officer.
 The student will be asked to visit the Office of Student Affairs as soon as possible during normal working hours.